Jean Shepard: Marriages

 On March 5, 1963, while Shepard was pregnant with the couple's second child, Hawkins was traveling home to Nashville on an airplane with Patsy Cline, Cowboy Copas, and pilot Randy Hughes.
 Shepard experienced dizziness and sharp pain before going to sleep that night, which she later associated with the timing of the plane crash.
 At 11:00 PM, she was awakened by a phone call from a friend who informed her that Hawkins' plane crashed.
 Her doctor had to sedate her so she could rest, and a highway patrol officer was stationed at her home.
 Several friends, including Minnie Pearl, stayed by Shepard's bedside that evening.
 At 6:00 AM, Hawkins's plane was found near Camden, Tennessee.
 During her life, Shepard would criticize the way Patsy Cline's death in the crash overshadowed Hawkins' and others.
 "A lot of people think during this time that I've hated Patsy Cline, and that's not the story at all.
 I resented the way it was presented, like she was the only person on that airplane," she told The Tennessean in 2013.

-Following Hawkins' death, Shepard's parents stayed with her to attend to domestic duties and look after her when she gave birth to Donald Frank Hawkins II the next month.
+Following Hawkins' death, Shepard's parents stayed with her to attend to domestic duties and look after her when she gave birth to Harold Franklin Hawkins II the next month.
 Shortly afterward, she sold his quarter horses.
 After one was stolen from her property, she called the police, and detective Archie Summers was sent to investigate the situation.
 Summers and Shepard began a romantic relationship shortly afterward and married in 1966.
 Shortly after marrying, she discovered that Summers was an alcoholic but tried to keep the marriage together so her children could have a father figure.
 When Summers appeared at one of her concerts drunk, Shepard decided to end their marriage, and they divorced in 1968.

-Shepard's final marriage was to musician Benny Birchfield, and they remained together until her death in 2016 The pair first met at the 1966 Nashville Disc Jockey convention, where Birchfield played in the Osborne Brothers' touring band.
+Shepard's final marriage was to musician Benny Birchfield, and they remained together until her death in 2016.
+The pair first met at the 1966 Nashville Disc Jockey convention, where Birchfield played in the Osborne Brothers' touring band.
 Birchfield left the Osborne Brothers to play in Shepard's road band.
 They developed a romantic relationship on the road, and they wed on November 21, 1968.
 Shepard gave birth to the couple's only child together, Corey, on December 23, 1969.
 Birchfield also brought six of his children into the marriage.
 The couple eventually had 25 grandchildren and five great-grandchildren.
 The family lived for a time in Gallatin, Tennessee in a home that cost 250,000 dollars.
 Birchfield served as Shepard's manager following their marriage.
 During this period, Birchfield also worked as Roy Orbison's bus driver and band member.
 Orbison often spent time at the couple's home in Nashville, and he visited them several hours before his death in 1988.